ruikawahara/DevOps_with_Docker/part3/section_3_Image_Optimization/ex3.6_Multi-Stage/README.md

 # Use node to build
 FROM node:14 as build-stage

+# Define workspace
 WORKDIR /usr/src/app

+# Copy conents of 'example-frontend' in build-stage
 COPY . .

+# Install npm and build; generates ./build
 RUN npm install && \
     npm run build